miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-kubectl-exercises/CKAD-Exam-Tips-kubectl-exercises-001-run-a-pod.md

 The situation with the CKAD and other CK* exams is that we need to be ***fast***.
 To key be fast when editing yaml files and applying them with kubectl apply is - ***don't leave Vim***.
-Yes, we can do kubectl apply, even kubectl replace right from inside Vim!
+Yes, we can run `kubectl apply`, even `kubectl replace` right from inside Vim!

 ### A possible CKAD exam scenario
 Run a pod testpod, name the container nginx-container